-Should an exposure incident occur, immediately contact the SLCC Office of Risk Management at 801-957-4533 or 801-815-7555.
+Should an exposure incident occur, immediately contact the SLCC Office of Risk Management at 801-957-4533.

-An immediately available, confidential medical evaluation and follow-up will be conducted by the Infection Control Department at the University of Utah Medical Center or at any established health care facility.
+An immediately available, confidential medical evaluation and follow-up will be conducted by Intermountain WorkMed.
+Contact the Office of Risk Management for addresses and telephone numbers of Work Med locations.
 An employee may also use their personal health care provider.
-Instructions for the University of Utah will be provided by the Office of Risk Management.
 Following initial first aid (Immediate cleaning of the wound, flushing the eyes or other mucous membranes, etc.); the following activities will be performed:

-- Document the routes of exposure and how the exposure occurred. - Identify and document the source individual (unless the employer can establish that identification is infeasible or prohibited by state or local law). - Obtain consent and make arrangements to have the source individual tested as soon as possible to determine HIV, HCV and HBV infectivity; document that the source individual's test results were conveyed to the employee's health care provider. - If the source individual is already known to be HIV, HCV and/or HBV positive, new testing need not be performed. - Assure that the exposed employee is provided with the source individual's test results and with information about applicable disclosure laws and regulations concerning the identity and infectious status of the source individual (i.e. laws protecting confidentiality). - After obtaining consent, collect exposed employee's blood as soon as feasible after exposure incident, and test blood for HBV and HIV serological status. - If the employee does not give consent for HIV serological testing during collection of the blood for baseline testing, preserve the baseline blood sample for alt least 90 days; if the exposed employee elects to have the baseline sample tested during this waiting period, perform testing as soon as feasible.
+- Document the routes of exposure and how the exposure occurred. - Identify and document the source individual (unless the employer can establish that identification is infeasible or prohibited by state or local law). - Obtain consent and make arrangements to have the source individual tested as soon as possible to determine HIV, HCV, and HBV infectivity, if possible document that the source individual's test results were conveyed to the employee's health care provider. - If the source individual is already known to be HIV, HCV and/or HBV positive, new testing need not be performed. - Assure that the exposed employee is provided with the source individual's test results and with information about applicable disclosure laws and regulations concerning the identity and infectious status of the source individual (i.e., laws protecting confidentiality). - After obtaining consent, collect exposed employee's blood as soon as feasible after exposure incident, and test blood for HBV and HIV serological status. - If the employee does not give consent for HIV serological testing during collection of the blood for baseline testing, preserve the baseline blood sample for at least 90 days; if the exposed employee elects to have the baseline sample tested during this waiting period, perform testing as soon as feasible.